celikaylin/docker-quick-guide/deploying-docker-containers.md

 ```

 #### 🚀 It doesn't work but why?
-And now your app is up, but when you browse the application you can not access it because the http traffic is not allowed for now.
+Now your app is up, but when you browse the application you can not access it because the http traffic is not allowed for now.
 Find the `Security groups` of the instance then check `Inbound rules`.
-Here you will see just one rule which is allowed just SSH traffic over through port 22.
+Here you will see just one rule which is allowed just for SSH traffic over through port 22.
 But we need HTTP traffic too.

 - Find the securitygroup of the launch instance then create a new `Inbound rule` .
 Attributes should be like this.
 ```bash